Gold Rush (Drayton Manor)

-Gold Rush is a steel family roller coaster located at Drayton Manor Resort in Staffordshire, England, UK.
-The coaster opened as a part of a strategic multimillion-pound investment and the new Frontier Falls area, and features two different layout sequences in which the ride switches track routes.
+Gold Rush is a steel family roller coaster located at Drayton Manor Resort in Staffordshire, England.
+Manufactured by Intamin, the attraction opened as the centerpiece of the multimillion-pound Frontier Falls themed land.
+The coaster uses a track-switching system that allows for two distinct layout sequences.

 History

 Drayton Manor Resort was bought out from administration by European theme park operator Looping Group in August 2020, with the Bryan family – the park's longtime owners – staying on in key management roles.
-Tasked with revitalizing the park, Looping Group shifted its focus towards families; over the following years, new themed areas and attractions were brought in while a handful of thrill rides were phased out.
+Tasked with revitalizing the park, Looping Group shifted its focus towards families; over the following years, new themed areas and attractions were brought in while some thrill rides were phased out.
 Consequently, Pandemonium, an inverted swing ride, and Apocalypse, a 54 m drop tower, were respectively retired at the end of the 2021 and 2022 seasons.
-Both attractions were explicitly removed to allow for future development; Looping Group CEO Laurent Bruloy first publicly referred to a "very big project for 2024" as early as March 2022.
+Both attractions were removed to allow for future development; Looping Group CEO Laurent Bruloy first publicly referred to a "very big project for 2024" as early as March 2022.

 Managing director Victoria Lynn hinted at a new "family thrill roller coaster" to take its place in January 2023.
-Drayton Manor Resort officially announced on 13 July 2023 that Liechtenstein-based Intamin would provide a "Lift and Launch" roller coaster for the 2024 season.
+Drayton Manor Resort officially announced on 13 July 2023 that Liechtenstein-based ride manufacturer Intamin would provide a "Lift and Launch" roller coaster for the 2024 season.
 The park began constructing foundations for the coaster in September 2023, with ride hardware also beginning to show up at this time.
 RCS GmbH handled the installation of track and supports, lasting through January and February 2024.
-Trains subsequently arrived on site in February and were quickly placed on the track.
+Trains subsequently arrived on site in February before being placed on the track.

 To accommodate the new coaster, Drayton Manor refreshed the surrounding Wild West area into Frontier Falls, officially opening it on 24 March with the transformed Blasting Barrels ride and Falls Theatre.
-Drayton Manor later announced Gold Rush as the attraction's name on 3 July 2024, subsequently opening it to the public on 26 July.
+Drayton Manor later announced Gold Rush as the attraction's name on 3 July, subsequently opening it to the public on 26 July 2024.

 Ride experience

 Queue

-Guests walk through a tunnel adorned with posters for various merchants of the town and a switchback pen near the launch shed barn.
-A path then navigates back through the ride area to the station, which is accessible through three flights of stairs.
-Theming around the attraction includes an old decoration once used on The Wave in 1994 and a tombstone to the former Apocalypse drop tower.
+The entrance to the attraction begins with a themed tunnel decorated with signage for various fictional merchants, leading guests toward a switchback queue system located near the launch shed.
+The queue path then traverses the interior of the ride area before reaching the elevated station, which is accessed via three flights of stairs.
+The surrounding environment features several historical references to the park's heritage, including a decorative element originally used on the 1994 roller coaster Shockwave and a symbolic tombstone commemorating the former Apocalypse drop tower.